What is glucosamine?

 Why is it necessary?

 Osteoarthritis causes joint cartilage to lose its elasticity and become stiff which leads to joint discomfort, swelling, and loss of movement.
 Over time, the body decreases production of glucosamine.
 It is possible that incorporating daily glucosamine supplements may rectify and replace falling levels in the body and reduce osteoarthritis symptoms, although studies have yielded contradictory results.

 One study published in the February 23, 2006, issue of the New England Journal of Medicine concluded glucosamine taken with chondroitin sulfate, an important structural component of cartilage providing a joint’s resistance to compression, benefited those with moderate-to-severe osteoarthritis pain.
 However, another study published in the British Medical Journal in 2010 found glucosamine, chondroitin sulfate, and the combination of the two did not reduce joint pain.

-Despite the debate about glucosamine, Dr. Weil believes that there is sufficient evidence of a positive effect to recommend that people with osteoarthritis try the supplement to see if they experience any benefit.
+Despite the debate, Dr. Weil believes that there is sufficient evidence of a positive effect to recommend that people with osteoarthritis try the supplement to see if they experience any benefit.

 What are the signs of a deficiency?

 People over the age of 50 are prone to developing joint, cartilage, and bone injuries as bone density gradually decreases.
 Morning stiffness and aching joints which improve with a little movement are a common indication of osteoarthritis, and X-rays are the best way to confirm this condition.

 How much, and what kind, does an adult need?